-Human Rights risk category
+Human Rights

 - Worst Forms of Child Labor The majority of WFCL mitigation actions have been implemented (17 out of 24).
 Examples of implemented actions include, but are not limited to, increasing security presence, and monitoring for children on inactive sites, hiring a teacher to visit surrounding schools to raise awareness on the dangers of children mining, engaging with local authorities, requesting local churches to raise awareness around child labor issues, and circulating a memo to all pit leaders instructing them to report any cases of child labor.
 Additional actions completed involved government engagement such as engaging with relevant authorities on the issue of child labor and engaging with the relevant national government ministry on how to eliminate the presence of children on mine sites. - With 17 completed, four out of 24 mitigation actions remain in progress.
 Better Mining has recommended the mining operator to install signposts on site indicating that children are forbidden from entering and increase monitoring on inactive sites including intervention if child labor is identified. - Three actions have not been started.
-One of these actions was assigned in the last month of the reporting period and has not had sufficient time for implementation.
-This action is organizing weekly meetings with a pit chief, and mineral traders to communicate the illegality of child labor.
-One action is in relation to a site that is no longer in the Better Mining program and the other is disseminating a communications campaign on local radio stations to inform the public about the dangers of children engaged in mining. - 2 out of 6 Torture, Cruel and Inhuman Treatment recommended actions were completed by the end of the reporting period.
+One of these actions The four actions falling under the Transparency/ was assigned in the last month of the reporting period Reporting risk were all completed by Q2.
+Better Mining and has not had sufficient time for implementation.
+This encouraged all operators and exporters to make an OECD action is organizing weekly meetings with a pit chief, Step 5 aligned annual report on due diligence available to and mineral traders to communicate the illegality of the public, including through the Better Mining website. child labor.
+One action is in relation to a site that is no The Money Laundering risk was identified at the end of longer in the Better Mining program and the other is the previous reporting period at a single mine site, and disseminating a communications campaign on local therefore has one mitigation action issued which has radio stations to inform the public about the dangers of been implemented within this period.
+Although no new children engaged in mining. - 2 out of 6 Torture, Cruel and Inhuman Treatment recommended actions were completed by the end of the reporting period.
 Both implemented actions addressed the risk of excessive force and were completed in the previous reporting period. - The 4 CAPs remaining in progress include organizing a joint training for security forces and mining police on appropriate use of force, training on the Voluntary Principles on Security and Human Rights and requesting support from a local organization to deliver a workshop on basic legal rights.
 The final mitigation action is connected to an isolated incident of arbitrary detention.
 The action requests a meeting with the relevant public security authority to request justification for the unlawful arrest.